YolfTypo3/SavLibraryKickstarterExamples/sav_filters/Documentation/UserManual/SelectorsFilter/Index.rst

 The selectors filter is a powerful tool to build filters including selector lists, radio buttons, checkboxes...
-The following caption illustrates the result, in the front end, of the configuration described in this section.
+The following caption illustrates the result, in the frontend, of the configuration described in this section.

 .. figure:: ../../Images/SelectorsFilterInFrontEnd.png
-   :alt: Selector filter in the front end
+   :alt: Selector filter in the frontend

 Each item in the selector has its own configuration in the flexform.